VolodymyrLinuxovich/CaserAI/README.md

 # CaserAI - AI Coach for Consulting Interviews

-**About (1–2 sentences)**
+**About (1-2 sentences)**
 CaserAI is a **Next.js + TypeScript** starter focused on **consulting case interviews**.
-It gives you an AI interviewer, MECE frameworks, market-sizing calculators, and a structured scoring rubric—so you can spin up a realistic practice tool in hours, not weeks.
+It gives you an AI interviewer, MECE frameworks, market-sizing calculators, and a structured scoring rubric so you can spin up a realistic practice tool in hours, not weeks.

 **Imagine**
 You open a page, choose “Profitability” or “Market Entry,” and an AI interviewer leads you through a candidate-led or interviewer-led case, probes your assumptions, checks your math, times your synthesis, and returns targeted feedback with next steps.